sonyavpaa/Symfony-React-Firebase_gallery/readme.md

 ### If still not working, things to check in webpack.config.js

 <br>

-entry file is opening the correct file
+Entry file is opening the correct file

 ```js
 .addEntry("app", "./assets/app.js")